getbrevo/brevo-node/docs/SMSCampaignsApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //partner-key.apiKeyPrefix = 'Token';

-var apiInstance = new BrevoNode.SMSCampaignsApi();
+var apiInstance = new Brevo.SMSCampaignsApi();

-var createSmsCampaign = new BrevoNode.CreateSmsCampaign(); // CreateSmsCampaign | Values to create an SMS Campaign
+var createSmsCampaign = new Brevo.CreateSmsCampaign(); // CreateSmsCampaign | Values to create an SMS Campaign

 apiInstance.createSmsCampaign(createSmsCampaign).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);